sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 SSL Certificate Setup
 =====================

-This document outlines the steps to use a trusted SSL certificate for the fire server, which uses a ``keystore.jks`` to manage certificates.

-By default, Fire Insights uses a self-signed certificate, which can lead to certificate validation issues when accessing it via HTTPS in a browser.
-To resolve this, you can configure Fire Insights to use a valid certificate.
+This guide outlines the steps to configure a trusted SSL certificate for the Fire Server, which uses keystore.jks to manage certificates.
+By default, Fire Insights ships with a self-signed certificate, which can lead to browser warnings when accessed via HTTPS.
+To avoid these issues, you can replace the self-signed certificate with a trusted one.

 Pre-Requisites
 ---------